The Road to Quantum Computational Supremacy: Fairy tales or more cautionary tales?

 Following the development of Shor's quantum algorithm~\cite{shor:94} in 1994 and Grover's quantum algorithm~\cite{grover} two years later, quantum computing was seen as a bright beacon in computer science, which led to a surge of theoretical and experimental results.
 The field captured the interest and imagination of the large public and media, and not surprisingly, unfounded claims about the power of quantum computing and its applications proliferated.

 A certain degree of pessimism began to infiltrate when experimental groups floundered while attempting to control more than a handful of qubits.
-Recently, a broad wave of ambitious industry-led research programmes in quantum computing---driven by D-Wave Systems,\footnote{The company relatively steady progress in producing and selling the first series of D-Wave quantum computers has gone from 28 qubits in 2007 to more than 2,000 in their latest 2000Q$^{\rm TM}$ System machine~\cite{dwavesys2017}.} the tech giants Google, IBM, Microsoft, Intel and startups like Rigetti Computing and Quantum Circuits Incorporated---has emerged\footnote{Of course, the industry work is based and has continued the academic efforts, sometimes using successful experimentalists from academia, like Google.} and bold claims about a future revolutionised by quantum computing are resurfacing.
+Recently, a broad wave of ambitious industry-led research programmes in quantum computing---driven by D-Wave Systems,\footnote{The company's relatively steady progress in producing and selling the first series of D-Wave quantum computers has gone from 28 qubits in 2007 to more than 2,000 in their 2000Q$^{\rm TM}$ System machine~\cite{dwavesys2017}. { In September 2019 the 5,000-qubit D-Wave machine called ``Advantage'' has been delivered to the Los Alamos National Laboratory~\cite{Advantage2019}.}} the tech giants Google, IBM, Microsoft, Intel and startups like Rigetti Computing and Quantum Circuits Incorporated---has emerged\footnote{Of course, the industry work is based and has continued the academic efforts, sometimes using successful experimentalists from academia, like Google {does.}} and bold claims about a future revolutionised by quantum computing are resurfacing.

 Governments are also involved: phase 1 (2015--2019) \textsterling 330 million of the UK government programme on quantum technologies~\cite{QCUK} is rolling and the European Commission has announced a \euro 1 billion initiative in quantum technology~\cite{QCEU2017}.
 The European flagship quantum programme, whose explicit goal is to stimulate a ``second quantum revolution'', aims to ``build a universal quantum computer able to demonstrate the resolution of a problem that, with current techniques on a supercomputer, would take longer than the age of the universe'' by 2035, \cite{Qmanifesto2016}; see also Figure~\ref{EUQflagship}.